Rfluegel1/groovy-api-template/readme.md

 - Run all performance tests `./gradlew loadTest`
 - Run the app `./gradlew bootRun`
 ---
+## Testing
+- Run all tests with `./gradlew clean build` or `./gradlew test` with optional environment `./gradlew test -Denvironment=local`
+- .http files can be used for manual testing in IntelliJ
+- Performance testing is supported via k6 `./gradlew loadTest`
+- Functional tests (FTs) will test API E2E `./gradlew test --tests '*FT'`
+- Unit tests will test classes with mocks when necessary `./gradlew test --tests '*Test'`
+---
 ## Versioning
 Versioning is managed by the Axion Release Plugin.
 - Manged by GHA, so manual intervention should not be required